tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Adventurer Feat

-Whenever you retain focus with an Occultist spell, you gain temporary hit points equal to your Charisma modifier, twice at 5th level, and thrice at 8th).
+Whenever you retain focus with an Occultist spell, you gain temporary hit points equal to your Charisma modifier, twice at champion tier, and thrice at epic tier).

 #### Champion Feat